NaveenKumar-3424/AzureCloudTraining/README.md

 - Virtual Network Peering and VNet Gateway
 - VPN Gateway

-## Azure Virtual Machines
-Objective: Master Infrastructure as a Service (IaaS)
-- Virtualization recap
-- Create a Virtual Machine in Azure
-- Connect to the Virtual Machine
-- Deploy your first application on an Azure VM
-- Virtual Machine ScaleSets for Autoscaling

 ##  Deploying an application behind Firewall on Azure - (PROJECT 1)
 - Practical Hands on session that explains